kavin1022/Projects/README.md

-## Making a calculator with Python Tkinter
+## Calculator with Python Tkinter
-### Following guide from Geeksforgeeks "Python | Simple GUI calculator using Tkinter"
-### Upadated by me to display result after calculation on 4/6/2021
+Following guide from Geeksforgeeks "Python | Simple GUI calculator using Tkinter" Upadated by me to display result after calculation on 4/6/2021